JameelShaikh32/cursor-installer/README.md

 - The installer supports custom AppImage file locations
 - Both CLI and GUI versions are included in the package
 - The GUI provides a more user-friendly experience for beginners
+- Each version has its own dedicated icon for easy identification
+- The installer creates proper desktop integration with custom icons

 ## 🤝 Contributing